KleistLab/WarpDemuX/README.md

   - Licensed under the MIT License.
 Full license text available at [MIT License](https://opensource.org/licenses/MIT).

 Please ensure compliance with each license's terms and conditions.

+### Patent Information

+An international priority patent application was filed jointly by RKI, HZI and FU Berlin on April 26, 2024, at the European Patent Office (EPO) under number PCT/EP2024/061629.